prashant-newway/Etl-data-pipeline-pyspark-aws/readme.md

 ```
 ┌─────────────────────────────────────────────────────────┐
-│ Transaction sales data is available in S3 (used Test Data)    │
+│Transaction sales data is available in S3(used Test Data)│
 └───────────────────────────┬─────────────────────────────┘
                             ▼
 ┌─────────────────────────────────────────────────────────┐